Walras's law: Definitions

-Walras's law
+Technical details

-Walras's law states that the sum of the values of excess demands across all markets must equal zero, whether or not the economy is in a general equilibrium.
+Walras's law is a consequence of finite budgets.
+If a consumer spends more on good A then they must spend and therefore demand less of good B, reducing B's price.
+The sum of the values of excess demands across all markets must equal zero, whether or not the economy is in a general equilibrium.
 This implies that if positive excess demand exists in one market, negative excess demand must exist in some other market.
 Thus, if all markets but one are in equilibrium, then that last market must also be in equilibrium.

 This last implication is often applied in formal general equilibrium models.
 In particular, to characterize general equilibrium in a model with m agents and n commodities, a modeler may impose market clearing for n – 1 commodities and "drop the n-th market-clearing condition."
 In this case, the modeler should include the budget constraints of all m agents (with equality).
 Imposing the budget constraints for all m agents ensures that Walras's law holds, rendering the n-th market-clearing condition redundant.
+In other words, suppose there are 100 markets, and someone saw that 99 are in equilibrium, they would know the remaining market must also be in equilibrium without having to look.